gw-engineering-glacier/glasswall-python-wrapper/README.md

 ```

 <!-- omit in toc -->
-### Offline installation for Centos 7 and RHEL8
+### Offline installation for CentOS 7 and RHEL8

 Run the following commands within the directory containing the offline installation files.

 ```
 pip install --upgrade --no-index --find-links=. glasswall
 ```
-**Note:** The lxml whl includes the required lxml dependencies and has been tested on Centos 7 and RHEL8 environments.
+**Note:** The lxml whl includes the required lxml dependencies and has been tested on CentOS 7 and RHEL8 environments.

 <!-- omit in toc -->
 ## Prerequisites